akshayaky/officialcjunior.github.io/_posts/Binary Bomb Labs/2019-11-3-Binary Bomb Lab- Phase 1 .md

-#Binary Bomb Lab- Phase 1
+# Binary Bomb Lab- Phase 1
 For the past month or so, I've been working on solving the infamous Binary Bomb Lab challenges.
-The challenge is made to teach and understand assembly language.
+The challenge is made to teach the users understand assembly language.
 &nbsp;

-##Introduction
+## Introduction
 So, the 'Bomb Lab' is provided as an object code file and when run, it promts the user to type in 6 strings, in the six phases.
 If any of these is incorrect, the bomb "**explodes**" and exits gracefully.
 &nbsp;